Free to Be is a crowd-mapping tool that was developed in collaboration with CrowdSpot, Monash University’s XYX Lab and, crucially, young women.

 Following a pilot in Melbourne in 2016, we rolled out an improved version to five cities across five continents.

-Free to Be was designed in collaboration with Crowdspot, Monash University’s XYX Lab and, crucially, young women.
-It’s a crowd-mapping website that enables young women to identify and share public spaces that make them feel uneasy, scared or happy and safe.
-It empowers young women to call out unsafe experiences and geographically identify spaces where change needs to occur.
+In 2018, Free to Be enabled young women in Sydney, Delhi, Kampala, Lima and Madrid to identify and share public spaces that make them feel uneasy and scared, or happy and safe.
+It has empowered young women in these cities to call out unsafe experiences and geographically identify spaces where change needs to occur.